 Guardian Life Insurance Co. was founded in 1860.
 As of July 2018, the company was rated AA+ by Standard & Poor’s, Aa2 by Moody’s, and A++ by A.M.
 Best.

-The Ohio National Life Insurance Company was founded in 1909.
+Ohio National Life Insurance Company was founded in 1909.
 As of July 2018, the company was rated A+ by Standard & Poor’s, A1 by Moody’s, and A+ by A.M.
-Best .
+Best.

-The Standard was founded in 1906 as the Oregon Life Insurance Company.
+Standard Insurance Company was founded in 1906 as the Oregon Life Insurance Company.
 As of July 2018, the company was rated A+ by Standard & Poor’s, A1 by Moody’s, and A by A.M.
 Best.

 Finding an agent

-Two types of disability insurance agent to choose from are captive and independent.
+Two types of disability insurance agents to choose from are captive and independent.